How to stop trying to be a superhero and enjoy being a leader

 Advisor and Research Fellow at IMD

-Konstantinos Trantopoulos is an Advisor and Fellow at IMD, working with executives, boards, and investors on strategy, growth, and organizational performance.
-His work helps companies develop new business, drive profitability, and unlock value through AI and emerging technologies.
-His insights have appeared in Harvard Business Review, MIT Sloan Management Review, California Management Review, MIS Quarterly, Το ÎΎΟι, and Forbes.
-He is also the co-author of Twin Transformation, available on Amazon.
+Konstantinos Trantopoulos is an Advisor and Research Fellow at IMD.
+He specializes in strategy, AI and digital transformation, and organizational performance, advising executives, boards, and investors across Europe, the US, and the Middle East.
+His research and thought leadership has appeared in Harvard Business Review, MIT Sloan Management Review, California Management Review, MIS Quarterly, Industry and Innovation, Το Īήμα, and Forbes.
+He is co-author of Twin Transformation, available on Amazon.

 Dalbert is a PhD candidate in the Strategy and Entrepreneurship department at London Business School.
 He has a Masters in Management from IESE Business School, a Master of Laws with a specialization in competition law from Erasmus University Rotterdam, and a Bachelor’s in Philosophy, Politics and Economics from the University of York.
 Before academia, Dalbert was involved in financial technology research at China’s central bank and in infrastructure project financing at Deloitte Financial Advisory.